jehna/AsciiCube/README.md

 - The script is mobile-friendly and runs well with iPhone
 - There's an additional function for creating the attribution link at the end

+## Contributions
+Contributions are warmly welcome via pull requests.

+Please open an issue beforehand and use feature branches.

 ## License
 The work is licensed under MIT license